zaixizhang/FAIR/README.md

 The data used for training / evaluating the model are organized in the [data](https://drive.google.com/drive/folders/1cyhwpmm8a3Z3i8yCms0BRW5tIMalMXex?usp=sharing) Google Drive folder.

-For a quick reproduction, you can download the preprocessed lmdb file and split file:
+For a quick reproduction, you can download the preprocessed lmdb file and name2id file:
 * `crossdocked_pocket10_processed_final.lmdb`
-* `split_by_name.pt`
+* `crossdocked_pocket10_name2id.pt`

 Then place these files in the `data` folder.